THE BIG V JAMBOREE

 15- Malaguena Original demo from Bob Keane's studio in stereo.
 This is amazing !
 Ritchie and his guitar (a Fender, this time) trying his hand at that Spanish tune, assisted by a pianist (most certainly his old buddy, Frankie Gallardo, as Ritchie says 'Start, Frank !' at the beginning).
 Chet Atkins had cut 'Malaguena' as early as 1957 on his wonderful 'Finger Style Guitar' LP (RCA LPM 1383) but Ritchie's rendition is vastly different ; it is necessary here to read the study that B. Mendheim has made about the song to understand why it is so different.
 A subsequent, piano-less take would grace the 'In Concert At Pacoima Jr High' LP, following a spoken introduction by Keane who reveals that Ritchie would have probably added words at a later date.
 That classic instrumental would become Roy Clark's signature tune in the 60's instead.

 16- Blues-Slow Original demo from Bob Keane's studio in stereo.
 Again, Ritchie on Fender Stratocaster, accompanied by Frank on piano.
-There's a blues structure to the tune but it's well adorned with melodious playing from Ritchie - a bit reminiscent, to my ears, of Johnny Meeks's sound with Gene Vincent's Blue Caps.
+There's a blues structure to the tune but it's well adorned with the usual melodic playing from Ritchie - a bit reminiscent, to my ears, of Johnny Meeks's sound with Gene Vincent's Blue Caps.
 This time, Frank is much more present on the 88 keys.

 17- Stay Beside Me Original demo from Bob Keane's studio.
 Mono.
 Ritchie sings and plays guitar while, as Rob Finnis writes, 'Bob Keane fiddles with the tape delay on his Ampex'.
 Later recorded at Gold Star with a clever use of its patented echo chamber on Ritchie's voice - although one could wonder if it was not a different demo from this one which was later overdubbed at the studio.
 Now, here's a song which has left nobody indifferent : some hate it (Martin Hawkins calls it an 'insipid ballad' in UK mag, 'History Of Rock' [No. 10], B. Mendheim herself says that 'it is far from being Valens' best') but happily, some love it - and I'm not the only one.
 René Hall (who plays the superb sustaining guitar chords) and Carole Kaye (who plays rhythm) both find it beautiful.
 I also agree with Jim Dawson who finds here 'a reflection of the Everly Brothers' style'.
 They sure could have sung the hell out of it but Ritchie's soft, even delicate singing fits the song perfectly.
 Just like he could alternate hard and soft strumming on his guitar, he was also able to handle a sweet song with the sensitivity required.
 The soul of the song resides in the innocence of Ritchie's singing.
 It was issued as Del-Fi 4128 with 'We Belong Togerther' as the flip, and chosen to start Ritchie's second album (DFLP 1206).